saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-5/README.md

 end
 ```

-Both approaches ensure that `y` receives a value for every possible condition.
+Both coding styles provide a value for `y` during every execution of the combinational block.

 ### Good RTL Practice

-For combinational blocks, make sure that:
+For combinational logic:

-> **Every output has a defined value on every execution path.**
+> **Every output should receive a defined value on every possible execution path.**

 ---

 ## 3. Incomplete `case` Statements

-The same latch problem can occur with `case` statements.
+An incomplete `case` statement can also result in latch inference.

 ### `incomp_case.v`